|Depth:||90′ to 124′|

 Mooring Buoy Status

-Normally moored on the boiler piping.
-The Straits of Mackinac Shipwreck Preserve maintains a mooring at this site from May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
+Currently moored (6/9/2018).
+The Straits of Mackinac Shipwreck Preserve maintains a mooring at this site from late-May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.